-ICANN shall have no power to act other than in accordance with, and as reasonably appropriate to achieve its Mission.
-Without in any way limiting the foregoing absolute prohibition, ICANN shall not regulate services that use the Internet's unique identifiers, or the content that such services carry or provide.
-[In service of its Mission,][Notwithstanding the foregoing,] ICANN shall have the ability to enforce agreements with contracted parties, subject to established means of community input on those agreements and reasonable checks and balances on its ability to impose obligations exceeding ICANN’s Mission on registries and registrars.
+ICANN shall act strictly in accordance with, and only as reasonably appropriate to achieve, its Mission.
+Without in any way limiting the foregoing, ICANN shall not regulate services that use the Internet's unique identifiers, or the content that such services carry or provide.
+As reasonably appropriate to achieve its Mission, ICANN shall have the ability to negotiate, enter into and enforce agreements with contracted parties, subject to established means of community input on those agreements.